-The carrying value of the RPI swaps asset at 31 March 2015 was £7,383k (2014: liability £8,094k).
+The carrying value of the RPI swaps asset at 31 March 2016 was £11,938k (2015: £7,383k).
 A corresponding entry has been recorded in other comprehensive income.

 Lending covenants and other restrictions

 The Company is subject to certain covenants and conditions under lending agreements with the senior debt holders.
 The Company entered into the lending agreements to allow it to fund the acquisition of the Transmission owner asset.
 Under these lending agreements, a Security and Bond Trustee has been appointed to represent the senior debt holders and to monitor compliance by the Company with the conditions of the lending agreements it has entered into.
 In addition, a Technical Adviser and an Insurance Adviser have also been appointed under the terms of the lending agreements to support the Security and Bond Trustee in the discharge of their duties.
 The covenants and conditions of the lending agreements include (but are not limited to) the following: